-Three steps are involved with connecting Merge Freeze to a protected branch in Github: Authorise Merge Freeze to access some of your details, Install the Merge Freeze App on your Github organisation or personal account, and Add a protected branch so Merge Freeze knows which pull requests to monitor.
+Three steps are involved with connecting Merge Freeze to a protected branch in GitHub: Authorize Merge Freeze to access some of your details, Install the Merge Freeze App on your GitHub organization or personal account, and Add a protected branch so Merge Freeze knows which pull requests to monitor.

-Anyone who has access to a repository that has Merge Freeze installed on it will have the option to implement a merge freeze through the web UI.
-Here’s how Github defines access to a repository:
+By default, anyone who has access to a repository that has Merge Freeze installed on it will have the option to implement a merge freeze through the web UI.
+Here’s how GitHub defines access to a repository:

 The authenticated user has explicit permission to access repositories they own, repositories where they are a collaborator, and repositories that they can access through an organization membership.

-In addition to implementing a merge freeze any of the above users can also add, update and delete recurring freezes; connect, disconnect and change the channel of a protected branch’s Slack notifications; and update a protected branch’s Deployment API auth token.
+In addition to the Access Control settings inside your Merge Freeze dashboard, users must have GitHub admin privileges to the repository in order to add, update and delete recurring freezes; connect, disconnect and change the channel of a protected branch’s Slack notifications; and update a protected branch’s web API auth token.